Algerian People's National Army

-The People's National Army include the Algerian Land Forces, the Algerian Air Force, the Navy (the Marine de la République Algérienne), and the Algerian Air Defence Force.
+The People's National Army include the Algerian Land Forces, the Algerian Air Force, the Navy, and the Algerian Air Defence Force.
 The antecedents of the army were the conventional military units formed in neighbouring Morocco and Tunisia during the war of independence from France.

 History

 Role in politics

 The Algerian military élite has played a dominating role in Algerian politics ever since independence in 1962, when the army emerged as the only effective powerbroker in a shattered political landscape dominated by weak and competing political factions.
 At the end of the war of independence, a split developed between the National Liberation Army and the Provisional Government of the Algerian Republic (GPRA).
 The GPRA was set up in 1958 to represent the National Liberation Front abroad, mobilise the funds needed to organise the underground movement and support the refugees who had fled to Morocco and Tunisia.
 But it was the general staff of the ALN that was actually in charge of the revolution.
 When the war ended, it "dismissed" the GPRA and took over the running of the new state.

 After independence in 1962, the Army, led by Houari Boumediène, backed Ahmed Ben Bella to become president.
 Recognizing the role that the military played in bringing him to power, Ben Bella appointed senior officers as ministers and other important positions within the new state, including naming Boumediène as the defence minister.